-Occult girl Misa Kuroi goes to a new high school to prevent the summoning of the devil by a cult.
+Occult girl Misa Kuroi goes to a new high school to prevent the summoning of the devil by a mysterious cult.
 She makes no effort to hide she is a witch.
-Everyone in the school loves the occult.
-She becomes very popular despite the fact her only line in the entire film could be ‘I am a witch’ in the manner of Groot from Guardians of the Galaxy and nothing of her characterisation would be lost…
+Everyone in the school loves the occult thus she becomes very popular despite the fact her only line in the entire film could be ‘I am a witch’ in the manner of Groot from Guardians of the Galaxy and nothing of her characterisation would be lost…

 So we reach the denouement.
 The possessed boy is dead – how I can’t remember but considering how the murders were done via ‘no handsome-kun you’re too handsome to be evil!
-Then the girl falls over squealing before being killed by him (also squealing in her death throws) and he then wanders off, covered in blood, to find the next girl to kill’ I really couldn’t care less how he came to his end.
+Then the victim girl falls over squealing before being killed by him (also squealing in her death throws) and he then wanders off, covered in blood, to find the next girl to kill’ I really couldn’t care less how he came to his end.

 Not what you were expecting?
 Well it was hopefully fun to read this more irreverent kind of review…